OpenState-SDN/openstate.p4/portknocking/README.md

     echo -n "*" | nc -q1 -u 10.0.0.2 13
     nc -u 10.0.0.2 22

-    # Correct sequence
+In this case the sequence is correct, but it is too slow.

     echo -n "*" | nc -q1 -u 10.0.0.2 10
     echo -n "*" | nc -q1 -u 10.0.0.2 11
     echo -n "*" | nc -q1 -u 10.0.0.2 12
     echo -n "*" | nc -q1 -u 10.0.0.2 13
     nc -u 10.0.0.2 22

-Write something.
-Now it is possible to see the messages at server side.
+In this last case is now possible to see the messages at server side.
-In this application we have an idle timeout of 5 sec set between each knock.
-If the time between two consecuve knocks overcames the timeout threshold, the knock sequence is considered invalid.
-An idle timeout of 5 seconds and an hard timeout of 10 seconds are set when the port 22 is open.
+Once port 22 is open, an idle timeout of 5 seconds and a hard timeout of 10 seconds are set.
 Try to wait 5 seconds between the 1st and the 2nd message: the idle timeout will expire and the port will be locked again.
-Try to send messages every second: the hard timeout will expire (10 sec) even if I was sending messages.
+Repeat the knocking sequence and try to send messages every second: the idle timeout will not expire, but after 10 seconds (hard timeout) the port will be closed.